 Signs go up in late July detailing the terms of the owner’s holiday: “Chiuso per Ferie, 1-31 Agosto” is not an uncommon thing to see in residential neighborhoods.
 You’ll encounter a lot of shuttered businesses in tourist areas, too.

-Rome (and Italy) is defined as much by its people as it is its monuments.
+Rome (and Italy) is defined as much by its people as it is by its monuments.
 So when tumbleweeds are rolling down the street, this place is like a ghost town.

 Rome is wild.

-It is not hard to believe that the Roman Forum was a cow field for hundreds of years, from the late 5th until the 19th centuries.
 Rome gets overgrown in the summer and the local authorities have a really hard time keeping up with all of the weeds, brush, and vines growing in medians, out of sidewalk cracks, and around ruins and parks.

 I haven’t decided if I love or hate this part of the Roman summer, as there is something very savage about it all.
 It makes you realize that nature will always win.